How much Sleep Is Enough for Your Baby?

 that may also indicate too little sleep.

-If she's paler than usual and easily falls ill, that may also be an
+If your baby paler than usual and easily falls ill, that may also be an

 indication.